Richard Branson: How to find a mentor

 Obviously, you shouldn’t pick someone who you see as a direct competitor, but you can try approaching someone who is running a similar business in another location.

-Don’t be shy - people are usually flattered by a request for advice.
+Don’t be shy - people are usually flattered by a request for advice and to act as a sounding board.
 Since they were once in your shoes, they probably had to seek out a mentor at some point themselves.

 If you are enterprising, polite and enthusiastic, you’ll likely be surprised at how happy they are to help out!"